yaojh18/MMMG/readme.md

 │   ├── Seed/
 │   └── ...
 ```
 Then setup model-specific environment by the `setup.sh` file under each model folder.
-You can set up environments of models without a corresponding model folder by the `./models/Others/setup.sh` and make sure you pass the correct API keys.
-To access the raw evaluation results of baseline models, please download from [Google drive link]().
+Environmental configs of models without a corresponding model folder are in `./models/Others/setup.sh` and make sure you pass the correct API keys.
+To access the our evaluation results of baseline models, please download from [Google drive link]().
 ## Human Evaluation
 To replicate the human evaluation pipeline reported in paper, please run:
 ```bash